The year 2010 marked the 50th anniversary for medical laser treatments like red light therapy, providing a host of evidence regarding their benefits.

 Red light therapies have come a long way, but do they really work?
-Clinical studies show that, yes, red lightbox therapies have certain healing capabilities and medical applications thanks to the way they positively affect the human endocrine and immune systems.
-LLLT is now FDA-approved for treating conditions like chronic joint pain and slow-to-heal wounds.
-In the near future, we can expect approval for many more conditions thanks to red light benefits, such as increased immunity, tissue repair, anti-aging effects, improved joints and more.
+Clinical studies show that, yes, red lightbox therapies have certain healing capabilities and medical applications, thanks to the way they positively affect the human endocrine and immune systems.

 What Is Red Light Therapy?

-Although there is still controversy over this treatment and more research needed, according to the company Light Therapy Options LLC, there are virtually “no known adverse side effects” of red light therapy treatments, rather a growing list of many anti-aging benefits.
-(2)
+Although there is still controversy over this treatment and more research is needed, according to some reports, there are virtually no known adverse side effects of red light therapy treatments, rather a growing list of many anti-aging benefits.

-- Increasing energy levels by promoting release of ATP from cells’ mitochondria (4)
+- Increasing energy levels by promoting release of ATP (adenosine triphosphate) from cells’ mitochondria

 - Activating the lymphatic system, an important part of our immune system that helps carry waste out of the body